 There are, however, some images painted by Western artists.
 A good example is Frederick Goodall, an English artist who traveled in Egypt.
 His contemprary work provide fascinating images of 19th century Egypt.
 There is beautiful caligraphy and decorative work adorning mosques, but very little in the way of painting.
 Interestingly the same is true of science.
 Just as sceiene and art seem to follow each other in Europe, the lack of representational art in the Islamic world seems to have mirrored the lack of scientific inquiry.
 There have been almost no notable Muslim scientists emerging from the Islamic world since the 12th century.
 Even today in our modern world where science is so important, there are virtually no scientists of any stature in Muslim countries nor have there been scientific or medical advances emerging from Muslim countries.

+We have very little information on painting in Oceania.
+It and Africa have the most limited profuction of paintings.
+Here a relatively small population is a factor.
+Islam is another factor.
+We do do not see paintings from Oceania until Europeans began settling there.
+This primrily occurred in the late-18th century.
+The largest number of images come from Australia, largely because it had the largest population of European origins in the region.
+The artists were mostltly European until the 20th century when locally born artists appeared.
+There are several Australian artists, but are not well known outside of Australia.
 The number of Tahitian artists is limited.
 And most of the artists we know of are Europeans are of European origins.
-Surely the most famous images of Oceania are those painted by Gaughin in Tahiti during the 19th century.
-There were also colonial images from the Philippines, most of areligious character.
+Surely the most famous images of Oceania are those painted by Gaughin painted in Tahiti during the 19th century.
+There are some very early colonial images from the Philippines, most of a religious character.
+Relativly few Spainards settled in the Philippines.
+But the Spanish fathers trained some native artists.
+This is similar to the colonia art found in Latin America.
 We note a few Australian and New Zealand painters.
 The most populace country in the region is Indonesia, but here Islamic prohibitions have discouraged painting.
-Presumably there was some work by Dutch artists, but we do not yet have any information on such work.
+Presumably there was some work by Dutch artists, but we have little information on such work.

 We have found some paintings that we are unable to identify by country.
 American paintaings are relatively easy to identify.
 Identifying the natiinality of European paintings is often mych more comolicated. we will post paintings here that we have had difficulty idebtifying.
 Hopefully HBC readers will have some insights to offer.